 Forgiveness means freedom.
 For real.
 First of all, God forgives us for Christ’s sake.
 When we receive God’s liberating grace, we are truly free.
 Nothing quite like it.
-Suddenly there’s air in your lungs, you can breath!
+Suddenly there’s air in your lungs, you can breathe!
 Everything looks brighter and more beautiful.
-Life gets meaning and there’s a new spring to your step.
+Life gets the meaning and there’s a new spring in your step.
 Priceless.
 But that’s not the end!

 We are also called to practice forgiveness.
 When we have experienced life-giving forgiveness ourselves, we are asked to do likewise to others.
 But, yes, it is hard.
 But that’s our command.
 Jesus himself said, “And whenever you stand up to pray, if you have something against anyone, forgive so that your Father in heaven may forgive you your wrongdoings.”
 (Mark 11:25, CEB)

 But how can we do that?
 How can we forgive when our heart is bleeding?
 How can we forgive when we don’t even want to forgive?

 I hear you.
 I’ve been there, done that.
 But by God’s grace, there is a way out of holding grudges.
 Here’s the process of forgiving in 4 steps:

 1) When you don’t want to forgive, ask that God will kindle the desire to forgive in you.
 (Repeat as often as needed.)

 Remind yourself that forgiveness means freedom.
 For you.
 Once you have forgiven, you will experience tremendous freedom.
 Forgiving someone does not make the other person right.
 Forgiving someone does not grant the other person permission to hurt you again.
 Forgiveness means choosing God over grudges.
 Forgiveness is a choice to grow in Christ, to become better, not bitter.